shaikhfurquan/credence_curd_task/README.md

 # Movie API Documentation

-This section provides details about the Movie APIs for the Movie Booking application.
+This section provides details about the Movie APIs for the Movie Booing application.
 Below are the available endpoints for movie management.

 ## API Description